fparma/fpz/README.md

 Horde will spawn randomly throughout the trigger.
 It doesn't have to be a trigger but it's recommended for that reason

 Additionally, there's two more parameters:

 `[thisTrigger, <AMOUNT>, <PLAY SOUND>, <IGNORE MAX ZOMBIES>] call fpz_api_fnc_spawnHorde;`

 ### Using in other mission
-If you're not using the template, fpz can be initialized using

-In debug console local exec:
+If you're not using the template, fpz can be initialized using debug console local exec:

 `[] remoteExecCall ["fpz_api_fnc_init", 0, "fpz_init"];`